go2hx/go2hx/tests/go_easy_js.md

 // Use of this source code is governed by a BSD-style
 // license that can be found in the LICENSE file.

-// Test arithmetic on complex numbers, including multiplication and division.
+// Test simple arithmetic and assignment for complex numbers.

 package main